Scholarship Opportunities for US students

 Fund for Education Abroad

 The Fund for Education Abroad offers general scholarships for U.S.undergraduates who plan to study abroad for at least four weeks during the academic year or a summer term.
 Up to $5,000 may be awarded for a semester program and a summer award is calculated at a proportionate amount.
-The application process for the 2015-2016 academic year (summer 2015, fall 2015, spring 2016) will open on November 18, 2014.
-The application deadline for the 2015-2016 cycle is January 16, 2015 at 11:59pm EST.
+Deadline: for the 2016-2017 application cycle – summer 2016, fall 2016, spring 2017 (scholarships for Spring 2016 have already been awarded) opens Monday, November 16, 2015 9AM EST. The application deadline for the 2015-2016 cycle is January 18, 2016 at 12:00 pm EST.